Detecting dependence structure: visualization and inference: New test of global independence

 Panel (a) summarises the joint behaviour of the observations (GDP, percentage of infected people).
 It seems that the plot of $\bar{q}_n$ does not suggest a simple general pattern of the allocation of the probability mass.
 However, several clusters of significantly large local departures from independence are exhibited by it.
 These local dependencies are strong enough to reject the global independence hypothesis at the 0.05 level by all tests except Max BET and Ensemble BET.
 Zhang's approach indicates the sum of blue rectangles in panel (a) as the underlying dependence structure.
 The related $p$-value is equal to $0.279$.

-For observations of (population density, percentage of infected people), displayed in panel (b) via the scatter plot, empirical $q$ reveals a considerable allocation of mass towards the upper left corner of the unit square.
-This allocation exemplifies the standard understanding of the concept of negative association.
-More precisely, $\bar{q}_n$ and pertaining dependence diagram in (b) suggest negative quadrant dependence.
+For observations of (population density, percentage of infected people), displayed in panel (b) via the scatter plot, empirical $q$ reveals a considerable allocation of mass from the upper left corner of the unit square.
+This allocation exemplifies the standard understanding of the concept of negative association in the respective region.
 Any of nine patterns proposed in \cite{Zhang} do not reflect well such a strongly asymmetric structure, as this one revealed by $\bar{q}_n$ and related dependence diagram.
 Anyway, selecting the Max BET symmetric pattern, represented in panel (b) by the sum of white squares, leads to a relatively small $p$-value equal to 0.043.
-In case (b), all tests, but $\tau_n^*$ and Max BET, invalidate global independence at the standard level $\alpha = 0.05$.
+In case (b), all tests, except dCov, $\tau_n^*$ and Max BET, invalidate global independence at the standard level $\alpha = 0.05$.

 Table \ref{tabCC} collects the $p$-values for the global independence hypothesis pertinent to all the tests considered in this section.
+We have applied $T_n$ with $d(n)=31$ and $t(n)=0.95$.